 until all project costs are covered:

-other contact person at the college level for an unrestricted account to absorb
+other qualified contact at the college for an unrestricted account to absorb

-- cover the cost overruns of the college,
+- cover the cost overrun of the college,

-department, centers with facilities and administrative cost recovery funds.
+department, or centers with facilities and administrative cost recovery funds.

 Note: This procedure applies to cost overruns on cost